Community Music School at Appalachian State University (ASU-CMS) Hayes School of Music

 Spring Registration - early-December

-Minimum enrollment is required for all group classes.
+Minimum enrollment: Required for all group classes.
 If any class is cancelled due to low enrollment students will have the option of transferring to another class, enrolling in individual lessons or receiving a full tuition refund.

 Lesson payment is required upon online registration.
 If there are any questions, please contact Laura Chu Stokes.